KLZ-0/Alames/README.md

+# Alames - Digital signal analysing/logging software
+Alames is an open-source digital signal analyser software intended for use with microcontroller driven analysers (wich could be built easily, even at home - the PCB gerbers will be available in the PCB subfolder)

+It basically consists of two parts:
+ - Measurement - logs the returned data from the Analyser and manages its settings
+ - Data analysis - arranges and modifies the existing data in order to create charts, images or reports from it

+# Repository info
-# GitHub repository of my SOČ 2018 project
+*GitHub repository of my current SOČ/KOP 2019 project* [kalazi.com](http://kalazi.com)
-[kalazi.com](http://kalazi.com)

-Hi!
 This repository was established for tracking changes and managing my workflow..

-Everything you see here is free as inspirtation for everybody

-If you like my work, please check out my other projects on my [Github page](https://github.com/KLZ-0/)

-# Warning
-This piece of SW is not intended to use after I shut down the development of my projects hardware side, whose files were not updated recently and also were not yet fully documented.

-Maybe in the future I will use this project as a reference and create something similar >> My work in progress is to create an usb analyzer to measure analog voltages and/or digital signals as well, with wide connector support and high sample rates at an affordable price.
+Lincensed under the MIT license.

 # Requirements
+*Can change any time*
-> - **Linux or Windows**
+> - **Linux (or Windows - untested)**
-> - Installed **Python** version 3.5+ with packages:
+> - Installed **Python** version 3.X with:
 >   - **[PyQt5](https://pypi.python.org/pypi/PyQt5)**
 >   - **[PyQtChart](https://pypi.python.org/pypi/PyQtChart/5.7)**
 >   - **[pyserial](https://pypi.python.org/pypi/pyserial)**
 >   - **[pandas](https://pypi.python.org/pypi/pandas/0.22.0)**
 >   - **[numpy](https://pypi.python.org/pypi/numpy)**

+*requirements.txt will be added soon*